COSC3020/divide-and-conquer-sum-NolanBerg/README.md

 Recurrence Relation: $T(n)$ = $3T\left(\frac{n}{3}\right)$ + C

-The time complexity of this algorithm is \O(n)\.
+The time complexity of this algorithm is $O(n)$.
 It grows linearly because it sums all of the smaller subproblems during the recursion, which results in a linear time complexity.